nicdgonzalez/advent-of-code/2023/README.md

 # Advent of Code 2023

-This year, I will be solving the puzzles using Python.
+This year, I will be solving the puzzles using Rust.

 ## Solutions